You know this big effort to reduce home foreclosures?

 Well, experienced people do too.

-It could be a power surge.
+It could have been a power surge.

 And Carbonite's a great way to do it.

-Uh Carbonite.com, offer code rush, and you get the first 15 days free, and it's uh where mine just finished.
+Carbonite.com, offer code Rush, and they get the first 15 days free.

 Now I'm watching the incrementals, you know, just back up only.

-And now I'm gonna start adding things.
+And now I'm going to start adding things.

 Just have the user folder back up first.

-U.S. lenders are boosting their attempts To avoid home foreclosures, but fewer than half less than 50% of loan modifications made at the end of last year actually reduced borrowers' payments by more than 10%.
+U.S. lenders are boosting their attempts to avoid home foreclosures, but fewer than half, less than 50% of loan modifications made at the end of last year actually reduced borrowers' payments by more than 10%.

 This is according to data released today.

-The report based on an analysis of nearly 35 million loans was published by the Federal Office of the Controller of the Currency and the Officer of Thrift Supervision.
+The report based on an analysis of nearly 35 million loans was published by the federal office of the controller of the currency and the officer of thrift supervision.

 And it provides the most detailed and broad analysis to date of efforts to stem the foreclosure crisis.